igrafx/mining-python-sdk/howto.md

 Please note that you must have an iGrafx account in order to be able to use the SDK properly.
 Please contact us to create an account.

+You may find the github of the iGrafx Mining SDK [here](https://github.com/igrafx/mining-python-sdk).

 ***
 ## Table of Contents